mathurshubham/Manufacturing-Uptime-Service/README.md

     -   This tuning resulted in a **significant performance increase**:
         -   **Recall** for the failure class improved from **0.49 to 0.62** (+26.5%).
         -   **F1-Score** for the failure class improved from **0.63 to 0.73** (+15.9%).
-    -   The finalized logic with the tuned model was exported into `train.py`, an automated script that saves the final production-ready artifact (`model_pipeline.lib`).
+    -   The finalized logic with the tuned model was exported into `train.py`, an automated script that saves the final production-ready artifact (`model_pipeline.joblib`).

 3.  **Deployment (`predict.py` & `Dockerfile`):**
     -   A web service was built using **FastAPI**.
 It loads the saved pipeline at startup and exposes a `/predict` endpoint.